How Often Should You Schedule CCTV Drain Inspections?

 - Single-family homes can do well keeping them in good condition for three years.

-- The water is leaking from the sink when you use different plumbing fittings in the same space.
+- The water is leaking from the sink if you use different plumbing fittings in the same room.

 Benefits of regular CCTV Drain Inspections

-Benefits of scheduling regular CCTV inspections include:
+Notable benefits of scheduling regular CCTV inspections are:

-- The detection of possible root growth that could cause more serious busts
+- Detecting possible root growth which can lead to more serious busts

-- Identifying indicators of degrading and rust
+- Identifying signs of degradation & finding rust

 - Catches partial blockages/possible full blockage site’ markers’

-To summarize:
+To Summarize:

 Frequency | Property Type |